OpenFutbol/chicago-neighborhood-soccer/docs/announcements/2023_Feb_womens_weds.md

 In these past 12 months, we have grown over 1,000 new members on meetup!
 Almost 20% of that has been women!

-> *Special shout out to Shelby Ponder and Nicole Hack for working with us to make this happen*
+> *Special shout out to Community Leaders Shelby Ponder and Nicole Hack for working with us to make this happen*

 </br>